-Fuel filters are located in the mechanical space.
+Fuel filters are located in the mechanical space under the aft in deck hatch.
 The filters are the water separator type and there is one filter for each engine fuel line.
-Check both filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
+Check all three filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
 The filter elements should be changed once a season.